ti-cortex-m4/demo-java-completablefuture/readme.md

 To overcome these limitations, Java 8 added (and Java 9 and Java 12 updated) the _CompletionStage_ interface and its base implementation, the _CompletableFuture_ class.
 These classes allow building efficient and fluent multi-stage asynchronous computations, where stages can be forked, chained, and joined.

 However, the CompletableFuture API is not simple.
 The _CompletionStage_ interface has 43 public methods.
 The _CompletableFuture_ class implements 5 methods from the _Future_ interface, 43 methods from the _CompletionStage_ interface, and has 30 of its public methods.
+This article describes the most useful methods of the CompletableFuture API

 ## Futures and promises

-Future/promise is high-level concurrency constructs that decouples a value (a future) from how it is computed (a promise).
-That allows writing more fluent concurrent programs that transfer objects between threads without using any explicit synchronization mechanisms for _shared mutable objects_ like mutexes.
+Future/promise is the high-level concurrency constructs that decouple a value (a future) from how it is computed (a promise).
+That allows writing more fluent concurrent programs that transfer objects between threads without using any explicit synchronization mechanisms.
 The futures/promises construct works very well when multiple threads work on different tasks and the results need to be combined by the main thread.

 Implementations of future/promise exist in many programming languages: